 Sarah suffers from fibromyalgia.
 Her doctor has prescribed a few drugs that help, but she doesn’t like taking all that stuff.
-She can hardly function when she takes muscle relaxers, but they are the only thing that seems to take the edge off.
-She wants to be more proactive in managing her pain levels, and not solely rely on medication.
+She can hardly function when she takes muscle relaxers, but they are the only thing that take the edge off.
+She wants to be more proactive in managing her pain levels, instead of solely relying on medication.

 Manage chronic pain more naturally